-- People of all nationalities that were imprisoned in concentration camps, ghettos, work camps and Gestapo prisons between 1933 and 1945.
+- persons of all nationalities who were imprisoned in concentration camps, ghettoes, work camps and Gestapo prisons between 1933 and 1945

-- Displaced Persons (DPs) who were placed under protection of international refugee organizations after the liberation.
+- Displaced Persons (DPs) who were placed under the protection of international refugee organizations after their liberation

-- Children who were under 18 after the liberation and who belonged to the group of persecution victims
+- young people who were under 18 after their liberation and had been subjected to persecution

-- Soviet prisoners of war and Italian Military Internees as well as other prisoners of war who were detained in concentration camps or had been used for forced labor.
+- Soviet prisoners of war and Italian military Internees as well as other prisoners of war who were committed to concentration camps or exploited for forced labor

-Important information: The ITS does not hold documents on prisoners of war who were not used for slave labor, or on the fate or remains of members of the German Armed Forces.
-Moreover, the mandate of the ITS does not include people/persons who fled or were driven out as a result of the defeat of National Socialist Germany.
+Please note: The ITS does not hold documents on prisoners of war who were not exploited for forced labor, or on the fates or whereabouts of members of the German armed forces.
+Moreover, the mandate of the ITS does not cover persons who fled or were expelled as a result of the defeat of National Socialist Germany.

-Processing time: Because the ITS currently receives over 1,000 inquiries every month, a prompt response is only possible in special cases.
-Generally speaking, the waiting period can be several months; we respond to the inquiries in the order we receive them.
-Inquiries from survivors or their representatives, however, are given priority treatment, so that these quite elderly individuals can receive the requested information within a few short weeks.
+Processing time: Because the ITS currently receives over 1,000 inquiries every month, a prompt response is possible only in special cases.
+Generally speaking, the waiting period can be several months.
+We respond to the inquiries in the order we receive them.
+Inquiries from survivors or their representatives, however, are given priority treatment, so that these quite elderly individuals can receive the requested information within a few weeks.

 Please let us know if, as a family member, you are in need of a much more timely response for justified reasons (issues concerning inheritance, citizenship, and/or other urgent matters).
-In such cases the inquiry is given priority treatment.
-Please be assured that we do our utmost so that each and every person requesting information receives an answer as soon as possible.
+In such cases your inquiry will be given priority treatment.
+Please be assured that we do our utmost to respond to each and every person requesting information as soon as possible.